Communication MA

 A minimum of an upper second class honours degree (2:1) or a lower second class honours degree (2:2) in a humanities or social sciences discipline and/or have relevant professional experience.

-If your first language is not English, you should have an IELTS 6.5 with 6.0 in writing and speaking.
+If your first language is not English you should have an IELTS 6.5 overall, with at least 5.5 in each element.

 Applicants are required to submit one academic reference.